johnolinda/relationships-small-group-study/08-hope-in-the-middle.md

 Your goal here is to help others develop a "Christ is with me" mentality.
 A good passage to refer to is Psalm 46:1-2:

 > God is our refuge and strength,
-a very present[b] help in trouble.
+a very present help in trouble.
 Therefore we will not fear though the earth gives way,
 though the mountains be moved into the heart of the sea,